voltagex/minecraft-rebridge/README.md

 * Heavily inspired by an old mod called Modbridge, unfortunately the source to that was lost so here we are

 #To do
-## Investigate Java 8
-* This would allow nice things like https://vert-x3.github.io/

-## Investigate Vert.X
-* NanoHTTPD is pretty limited, is it worth moving to a full framework?

 ## Routing
 * probably similar to Microsoft's WebAPI routing